arcAman07/SOB-CompetencyTest/README.md

 Then:

-Count the number of nodes, channels and total capacity in the network.
+Count the number of nodes, channels and total capacity in the network. <br>
 Calculate the total capacity of all nodes with more than 50 channels and 1 BTC in capacity. <br>
 Calculate the median outgoing fee for each node of the top 300 nodes ranked by total capacity. <br>
 Calculate the median incoming fee for each node of the top 300 nodes ranked by total capacity. <br>